rgeyer/rs_selfservice/README.md

 * Move Cloud Credential Management into the DB and UI and away from the *.ini config files
 * Filter cloud menu based on product ST support?
 * Tests, and continuous integration/deployment
+* Make sure ServerTemplate is done importing before starting servers
+* Use Google OAuth to get user info, rather than prompting for it!

 Icon Pack
 http://findicons.com/pack/42/basic - Symbols, basic stuff